Electronic-Mango/memes-discord-bot/README.md

 Translating between multiple different languages causes texts to be weirdly distorted and strange, which is the point of this command.

-Intermediate languages can be configured via `settings.yml`.
+Intermediate languages can be configured via settings YAML.
 It can be however many languages as you'd like, just keep in mind, that each translation does take some time.